- 2026.1.6

 HP : https://physiologas.co.jp/

 Kyoto University Innovation Capital, Co.
-Ltd.About
+Ltd.(Kyoto iCAP):

-As a wholly-owned subsidiary of Kyoto University, Kyoto iCAP invests in and provides other business support to companies that utilize research results generated at Kyoto University and other national universities.
-The company currently operates the Innovation Kyoto 2016 Investment Limited Partnership ("KYOTO-iCAP No. 1 Fund") (established in January 2016) with a total value of 16 billion yen and the KYOTO-iCAP No. 2 Fund (established in January 2021) with a total value of 18.1 billion yen.
-The KYOTO-iCAP No. 1 Fund has a maturity of up to 20 years, and the KYOTO-iCAP No. 2 Fund has a maturity of up to 17 years, making it possible to provide long-term support for the practical application of research results from Kyoto University, which has strengths in basic research.
-The KYOTO-iCAP2 Fund has a maximum maturity of 17 years.
-In addition, a portion of the KYOTO-iCAP2 Fund will be invested in ventures originating from national universities other than Kyoto University.
+As a wholly owned subsidiary of Kyoto University, KYOTO-iCAP provides investment and other business support to companies that utilize research results generated by Kyoto University and other national universities.
+KYOTO-iCAP currently operates the Innovation Kyoto 2016 Investment Limited Partnership ("KYOTO-iCAP FundⅠ") (established in January 2016) with a total value of 16 billion yen and the KYOTO-iCAP FundⅡ (established in January 2021) with a total value of 18.1 billion yen.
+The KYOTO-iCAP FundⅠ has a maturity of up to 20 years, and the KYOTO-iCAP FundⅡ has a maturity of up to 17 years, making it possible to provide long-term support for the practical application of research results from Kyoto University, which has strengths in basic research.
+In addition, KYOTO-iCAP FundⅡ will invest a portion of the funds in ventures originating from national universities other than Kyoto University.

 Contact information for inquiries